-After a summer hiatus, our free adult demonstration workshops at Legacy will return Saturday September 9th!
-Each workshop will begin at 9:30am and last approximately 1- 1.5 hours.
-They will be held on the second Saturday of the Month through May and conducted by our Legacy Artists in Residence Deborah Helms and Karly Dahlin.
+Legacy Architectural Salvage offers free adult demonstration workshops on the second Saturday of each month, September through May.
+They begin at 9:30am, last approximately 1- 1.5 hours and are conducted by our Legacy Artists in Residence Deborah Helms and Karly Dahlin.
 Ask about workshop materials available for purchase at Legacy with discounts for workshop attendees.
 Upcoming workshops include:

 Oct 14—Distressed wall rack with hooks

 Nov 11—Holiday sign from reclaimed wood

 Jan 13—How to create a bench from reclaimed wood